 Unit name Object Oriented Analysis

 Unit number 700039

 Coordinator Dr Buddhima De Silva

-Session 2020.3
+Session 2021.1

 Handbook summary The core strength of this unit is to analyse and model business objectives and critical requirements of software systems to be developed using object-oriented (OO) approaches.
-The system analysis is taken to greater depths within the context of object orientation.
+The system analysis is taken to greate depths within the context of object orientation.
 The Unified Modelling Language version 2.0 (notably use cases, activity diagrams, class diagrams and sequence diagrams) is used as a modelling standard for creating OO models in the problem space.
 The unit also covers the rational unified process methodology and applications of design patterns for software development through practical case studies.

 Credit point value 10

-Prerequisite/s Students enrolled in 7004 Diploma in Information and Communications Technology Fast Track, 7005 Diploma in Information and Communications Technology, 7067 Diploma in Information and Communications Technology Extended, 7134 Diploma in Information and Communications Technology Extended - ICT, 7138 Diploma in Information and Communications Technology Extended - ICT, 7139 Diploma in Information and Communications Technology Extended, 7140 Diploma in Information and Communications Technology Extended - Information Systems, 7163 Diploma in Information and Communications Technology, 6035 Diploma/Bachelor of Information and Communications Technology, 6036 Diploma in Information and Communications Technology/Bachelor of Information Systems, 6039 Diploma/Bachelor of Information and Communications Technology and 6040 Diploma in Information and Communications Technology Abachelor of Information Systems, must pass 700013 Systems Analysis and Design before enrolling in this unit.
+Prerequisite/s Students enrolled in 7004 Diploma in Information and Communications Technology Fast Track, 7005 Diploma in Information and Communications Technology, 7067 Diploma in Information and Communications Technology Extended, 7134 Diploma in Information and Communications Technology Extended - ICT, 7138 Diploma in Information and Communications Technology Extended - ICT, 7139 Diploma in Information and Communications Technology Extended, 7140 Diploma in Information and Communications Technology Extended - Information Systems, 7163 Diploma in Information and Communications Technology, 6035 Diploma/Bachelor of Information and Communications Technology, 6036 Diploma in Information and Communications Technology and 6040 Diploma in Information and Communications Technology and 6040 Diploma in Information and Communications Technology / Bachelor of Information Systems, must pass 700013 Systems Analysis and Design before enrolling in this unit.

 Corequisite/s N/A

-Unit incompatible with and n to be counted for credit with
+Unit incompatible with a not to be counted for cre with

 Assumed knowledge General understanding of what an information system is and how information systems development is undertaken and Introductory knowledge about system analysis and design, including - basic problem solving experience in computerised information systems - ability to derive systems requirements from problem definitions - ability to produce system models using process, data, object and network modelling understanding design and implementation issues include, (but may not be limited to), elementary database design, input, output and user interface design and prototyping.

-Unit level 2